 Please note: This discussion of schizophrenia and related disorders is intended for informational purposes and is not meant to take the place of consultation with a physician.

-If you or someone you know needs immediate help, please try one of these hotlines:
+If you or someone you know has symptoms of schizophrenia and needs help, please try one of these hotlines:

 We have put together a list of St. Tammany Parish Library resources and external websites that have additional information about schizophrenia and related disorders.
-If you are interested in any of the downloadable titles from Hooplaopens a new window, Cloud Libraryopens a new window, OverDriveopens a new window, or Libbyopens a new window, please contact your nearest St. Tammany Parish Library reference librarianopens a new window for assistance with these or any other digital services from the library.
+If you are interested in any of the titles on this list, please contact your nearest St. Tammany Parish Library reference librarian, opens a new window for assistance.